zryska/Edge-Data-Store-Docs/Beta2/SDS/SDS_Views.md

 ## Properties / SdsStreamViewProperty

 The SdsStreamView Properties collection provides detailed instructions for specifying the mapping of event properties.
-Each SdsStreamViewProperty in the Properties collection defines the mapping of an event’s property.
-SdsStreamView Properties are required only when property mapping is not straightforward.
+Each SdsStreamViewProperty in the properties collection defines the mapping of an event’s property.
+SdsStreamView properties are required only when property mapping is not straightforward.
 Additionally, if you do not want a type property mapped, it is not necessary to create an SdsStreamView property for it.

 The following table shows the required and optional SdsStreamViewProperty fields.